 A lot of people ask me, “Oba, Andrew, you write all these things about Steinbach, but just what is it really like?”
 Well, why don’t you come find out for yourself?
 It’s a fabulous place.
 Really.
 Plus, it’s summer!
 Time to Menno-it-up in southern Manitoba!

-There are a lot of great things to eat and drink in Winnipeg, but if you want to go Menno, the best place to do it these days is at PEG Beer Company in the historic Exchange District.
-This is the only place in the world that I know of that serves beer…with platz and faspa.
-Seriously.
-And no one will judge you.
-It’s an amazing…kind of surreal…place.
+There are a lot of great things to eat and drink in Winnipeg, but if you want to go Menno, the best place to do it these days is at The Dawning on Portage Avenue or The Don on Donald.

 What to See and Do (Winnipeg): There are actually a few Mennonite-related things to see in Winnipeg.
 First, stop by at the Mennonite Heritage Centre Gallery on the campus of the Canadian Mennonite University.
 (Look out for hipsters).
 Then, head across town to North Kildonan, the heart of Winnipeg’s Mennonite population.
 On the corner of Henderson and Edison (not very Menno sounding names, I know), you’ll find a monument to Mennonite settlers in the area.

 Spend the rest of the day at the Canadian Museum for Human Rights at the Forks, which has a number of exhibits on Mennonites, including the story of the persecution of pacifist Mennonites by Prime Minister Robert Borden.
 After this you’ll probably need a drink.
-The aforementioned PEG is not too far away, but there’s also a good selection of local craft beer and (not local, because we have no grapes up here) wine at The Common at the Forks.
+There’s a good selection of local craft beer and (not local, because we have no grapes up here) wine at The Common at the Forks.